 ScriptX.Services :: An Introduction

-ScriptX.Services is the evolution of the ScriptX.Add-on for Internet Explorer to provide developers with the tools for ensuring the consistent formatting and appearance of printed output regardless of the user's device or modern browser.
+ScriptX.Services is the evolution of ScriptX.Add-on for Internet Explorer to provide developers with the tools for ensuring the consistent formatting and appearance of printed output regardless of the user's device or modern browser.

 Browsers have no extensibilty for printing.
 So, instead of the printing being performed within and by the user's browser, the content to be printed is sent to a server where it is paginated and rendered to a print device connected to the server.
 If that print device prints to file (e.g. 'Write to PDF' device is used) then the file can be returned to the user where they can print out the content on their local printer.

-Whichever ScriptX.Services server is used, the API is the same enabling the same client code to be used with any configuration.
+The API is the same enabling the same client code to be used with any configuration.

 When using ScriptX.Services for Windows PC, then it must be deployed to the PC first.

-There is no automated deplopyment as there was with ScriptX.Addon.
+There is no automated deployment as there was with ScriptX.Addon.
 To install ScriptX.Services for Windows PC the user must download and run the installer (.MSI) or have it installed by an organisation's Software Management Services.

-If ScriptX.Services for Cloud or for On Premise devices is used then there no 'pre-deployment' or deployment or installation step is required.
+If ScriptX.Services for Cloud or for On Premise devices is used then no 'pre-deployment' or deployment or installation step is required.

 By default these samples use the MeadCo Cloud Print service but can be configured to use your own for On-Premise Devices or for Windows PC ScriptX.Services server.
 To configure use of your own server, use Settings.
 Note that if you configure to use your own server then prints will be sent to the default printer.